dashaun/enhancing-software-design-with-spring-modulith/docs/markdown/1-warmer.md

 ---

-- With a hammer, everything looks like a nail.
+- Sometimes, with a hammer, everything looks like a nail.
-- With Spring Boot, everything looks like a microservice.
+- Sometimes, with Spring Boot, everything looks like microservices.

 Notes:
 - Having more tools in your tool belt